-Fatou: I feel like everything is very impacted by visuals like social media — TikTok, Instagram — that’s basically how you can promote yourself as a dancer right now and get work and brand yourself, and just be your own product through that.
+Fatou: I feel like everything is very impacted by visuals like social media—TikTok, Instagram—that's basically how you can promote yourself as a dancer right now and get work and brand yourself, and just be your own product through that.

 Mette: When lockdown happened, there was no other way for companies and brands and whoever to keep going.
 The whole situation changed.
 There was no access for studios, no access for anything.
-Everything is through cell phones and shooting videos and putting them together and people trying to get very creative in that sense.
+Everything is through mobile phones and shooting videos and putting them together and people trying to get very creative in that sense.

-Elise: With social media, more people are getting involved who aren’t dancers.
+Elise: With social media, more people are getting involved who aren't dancers.
 A bigger spectrum of people is involved, and it also gives us more opportunities as well.
 More work comes through.
-But I think we’re definitely seeing people who aren’t dancers dance more and want to get up and they want to go.
-Some of my friends from my hometown who are not dancers, they’re like, “Teach me this dance, I want to do it,” because they feel like it’s a form of expression.
+But I think we're definitely seeing people who aren't dancers dance more and want to get up and they want to go.
+Some of my friends from my hometown who are not dancers, they're like, "Teach me this dance, I want to do it", because they feel like it's a form of expression.

-“Some of my friends from my hometown who are not dancers, they’re like, ‘Teach me this dance, I want to do it,’ because they feel like it’s a form of expression.”
+"Some of my friends from my hometown who are not dancers, they're like, 'Teach me this dance, I want to do it', because they feel like it's a form of expression".

 Yet it seems dance is not only outwardly expressive, but also very deeply personal.
 How would you say dance empowers you as women and strengthens your relationship with your own body?